john-cd/rust_howto/src/categories/gui/_index.md

 [![egui][egui-badge]][egui]  [![cat-gui][cat-gui-badge]][cat-gui]

-[`egui`][egui]⮳ is an easy-to-use immediate mode GUI that runs on both web and native. `egui` aims to be the best choice when you want a simple way to create a GUI, or you want to add a GUI to a game engine.
+[`egui`][egui]⮳ is an easy-to-use immediate mode GUI that runs on both web and native. [`egui`][egui]⮳ aims to be the best choice when you want a simple way to create a GUI, or you want to add a GUI to a game engine.

 ## Other GUI frameworks